Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Nonlinear Fourier Transform of Signals in Data Communications

 In this section, we use the numerical methods discussed in Section~\ref{sec:numerical-methods} to compute the nonlinear Fourier transform of signals typically used in optical fiber transmission.
-The emphasis is on sinc functions as they constitute signal degrees of freedom, but we also consider raised-cosine functions, $\sech$ signals, and Gaussian pulses.
+The emphasis is on sinc functions as they constitute signal degrees-of-freedom, but we also consider raised-cosine, $\sech(\omega t)$ and Gaussian signals.
 In particular, we study the effect of the amplitude and phase modulation on the structure of the nonlinear spectra.
 We will also discuss the spectrum of wavetrains formed by sinc functions.

 Since the layer-peeling and the spectral methods give accurate results in estimating the nonlinear spectra, they are chosen for subsequent simulations.